Regina Alexandrova

 Regina Alexandrova (born 20 June 1967) is a Norwegian politician for the Conservative Party.

+Biography

+Alexandrova was born in Bulgaria on 20 June 1967.

-A major in the Armed Forces, she located to Troms and served as a member of Bardu municipal council from 207 to 2015.
-In the 2013 election she was elected as deputy representative to the Parliament of Norway from Troms.
+A major in the Armed Forces, she located to Troms and served as a member of the municipal council of Bardu Municipality from 2007 to 2015.
+In the 2013 election, she was elected as deputy representative to the Parliament of Norway from Troms.
 From 2013 to 2016 she met regularly for cabinet member Elisabeth Aspaker as a member of the Standing Committee on Foreign Affairs and Defence.

+She was again elected deputy to the Storting in 2017.